Warriors vs. Kings: Betting Trends, Record ATS, Home/Road Splits

 Warriors vs. Kings: Betting Trends, Odds, Records Against the Spread, Home/Road Splits

-The Golden State Warriors are 6.5-point favorites heading into Game 3 of the opening round of the NBA Playoffs against the Sacramento Kings at Chase Center on Thursday, starting at 10:00 PM ET on TNT, NBCS-BA, and NBCS-CA. The Kings lead the series 2-0.
-The matchup has a point total of 240.5.
+The Sacramento Kings are 7.5-point underdogs heading into Game 4 of the opening round of the NBA Playoffs against the Golden State Warriors at Chase Center on Sunday, starting at 3:30 PM ET on ABC.
+The Kings lead the series 2-1.
+The point total for the matchup is 237.5.

 Warriors vs. Kings Odds & Info